carltheperson/carltheperson-com/content/reasons-to-discourage.md

 ## Conclusion

 A very small amount of your intent of effort actually gets converted into usable realized effort.
-A reasonable, understandable response to this is to lie down and cry.
+A reasonable, understandable response to this is to get very frustrated.
 Another approach is to push on regardless.

 This is, oddly enough, one of the most important skills to acquire as a human - realizing the odds are stacked against you but trying anyway.